Stanford Cardinal softball

 The Stanford Cardinal softball team represents Stanford University in NCAA Division I college softball.
-The team participates in the Pac-12 Conference.
+The team participates in the Atlantic Coast Conference.
 The Cardinal are currently led by head coach Jessica Allister.
 The team plays its home games at Boyd & Jill Smith Family Stadium located on the university's campus.
+However, due to renovations, the Cardinal played its 2025 home games at Stanford Stadium, the university's on-campus football venue.